TelegramBots/book/src/4/passport/quickstart.md

 [DecryptData] method does 3 tasks here:

-1. Decrypts data into a JSON-serialized string
+1. Decrypts the data into a JSON-serialized string
-1. Verifies data hashes match
+1. Verifies that the data hashes match
-1. Converts from JSON to .NET object
+1. Converts from JSON to a .NET object

 #### Step 4: Phone Number